 AGS Airports Holdings Limited, including its group of Airports, Aberdeen International Airport Limited, Glasgow Airport Limited and Southampton International Airport Limited, and its subsidiaries AGS Airports Limited, AGS Airports Investments Limited, AGS Airports Pension Trustees Limited, BAA Lynton Limited and Airport Holdings NDH1 Limited (herein referred to as the “AGS Group”) is publishing this statement in compliance with section 54(1) of the Modern Slavery Act 2015.

 This Modern Slavery statement has been approved by the Board of Directors of AGS Airports Limited, on behalf of the AGS Group.
-Information contained within this statement is correct at the date of publishing.
-It details the steps taken by the AGS Group in order to comply with the provisions of the Modern Slavery Act to aid the prevention of modern slavery and human trafficking for the financial year ending 31 March 2019.
+Information contained within this statement is correct at the date of publish.
+It details the steps taken by the AGS Group in order to comply with the provisions of the Modern Slavery Act to aid the prevention of modern slavery and human trafficking for the financial year ending 31 December 2021.

 AGS Airports Holdings Limited, a consortium of Ferrovial S.A. and Macquarie Infrastructure and Real Assets (MIRA), owns Aberdeen International Airport Limited, Glasgow Airport Limited, Southampton International Airport Limited, AGS Airports Limited, AGS Airports Investments Limited, AGS Airports Pension Trustees Limited, BAA Lynton Limited and Airport Holdings NDH1 Limited.

-Macquarie and Ferrovial have a long-established and successful relationship, working together across a number of infrastructure projects and partnerships in airports.
+Macquarie and Ferrovial have a long established and successful relationship, working together across several infrastructure projects and partnerships in airports.

-AGS’ supply chain covers a large number of goods and/ or services across the airports, and covers many industry sectors.
-These goods and services are grouped into follows categories:
+AGS’ supply chain covers many goods and/ or services across the airports and covers many industry sectors.
+These goods and services are grouped into the following categories: